harterrt/harterrt/content/mozilla/experiments_are_releases.md

 For example, we could keep a control branch while we roll-out a new release.
 This would allow us to catch regressions to our decision metrics (e.g. a drop in URI count).

+Shoot me an email if you think I'm a crazy person or if you think I'm on to something.